torchnyu/blog/_posts/2020-05-28-startup-internship.md

 postings, or mentioned in passing by the startup founder.
 Simply put, these are scams.

 I'm not talking about funded startups offering paid internships.
-These are perfectly fine.
+Those are perfectly fine.
 I'm talking about the startup that is pre-funding or seed funded that is trying to get free labor out of unsuspecting students.